staticka/staticka/README.md

     ...

     /**
-     * Returns a listing of helpers to be used in the templates.
+     * Returns an array of helpers to be used in the templates.
      *
      * @var array
      */